Click HERE to Call Free for immediate help! 0800 612 7211

 Remove news articles from Google

 Newspapers have a right to publish certain information about you even if the information turns out to be untrue.
-For example, if you had been charged with a criminal offence and then prosecuted, news reporters have a right to report from legal proceedings as long as the reporting is fair and accurate.
-The problem starts in cases where a reporter sits in court and then write an article about the serious allegations that a witness had made against the defendant.
+For example, if you have been charged with a criminal offence and then prosecuted, news reporters have a right to report from legal proceedings as long as the reporting is fair and accurate.
+The problem starts in cases when a reporter sits in court and then writes an article about the serious allegations that a witness has made against the defendant.

 The newspaper then publishes a report from the legal proceedings about the evidence that was given against the defendant.
 Say the following day, the reporter does not turn up to court when the evidence of the same witness is discredited.
 A few days later, the defendant is found not guilty, or the trial collapses due to the now discredited evidence of the witness against him.Because the journalist is not in court, this isn’t being reported by the newspaper.
 The consequence for the defendant, who has now been found not guilty is that the allegations against him, as given by the false witness and reported by the press, is still published on the internet, on the online version of the newspaper.